overwolf/overwolf.github.io/docs/topics/data-persistence.md

 var name = localStorage.getItem( "firstname" );
 ```

-Web Storage can pretty much be used anywhere you would normally have used cookies.
+Web Storage can be used anywhere you would normally have used cookies.
 It provides what's perhaps the simplest way — even easier than cookies — to set and retrieve key-value pairs in a browser.

 ## IndexedDB